-Similar to the Prebuild requirements for the onshore cable route, the Applicant must consider landfall approaches.
-Identification of likely directional drilling/boring at landfall for a total of four parallel conduits where drilling may be needed to accommodate the other Qualified Projects' access to the Prebuild Infrastructure is a required part of the Applicant's proposed Prebuild design.
+Similar to the Prebuild requirements for the onshore cable route, the Applicant must consider landfall approaches at Sea Girt NGTC.
+Identification of likely directional drilling/boring at landfall for a total of four (4) parallel Conduits where drilling may be needed to accommodate the other Qualified Projects' access to the Prebuild Infrastructure is a required part of the Applicant's proposed Prebuild design.

 Applicants must design a route with plans for Project sequencing to accommodate future cables which will avoid future conflicts or constraints.
-Applicants must provide any known limitations related to the order of installation for each Qualified Project in the respective circuits when developing the Prebuild design.
-The Prebuild Infrastructure must include the Transition Vaults for cable splicing and drilling for conduits / pipe at landfall for a total of four circuits.
-For the Prebuild, drilled conduits shall be sized sufficiently to encompass the assumed cable diameter for the minimum of two cables plus a potential spare power cable or metallic return cable for a bipolar design.
-The conduits should also be sufficiently sized for installation of redundant communication cables.
+Applicants must provide any known limitations related to the order of installation for each Qualified Project in the respective Circuits when developing the Prebuild design.
+The Prebuild Infrastructure must include the Transition Vaults for cable splicing and HDD for Conduits/pipe at landfall for a total of four (4) Circuits.
+For the Prebuild Infrastructure, Conduits shall be sized sufficiently to encompass the assumed cable diameter for a minimum of two (2) cables per Circuit plus a potential spare Conduit for a metallic return cable for a bipolar design.
+Additional Conduits should also be included and sufficiently sized for installation of redundant communication cables.

-Each circuit will require an independent Transition Vault.
+Each Circuit will require an independent Transition Vault.
 Each Transition Vault will need to be accessed and maintained by an individual Qualified Project.
 The additional Prebuild Transition Vaults and associated equipment at landfall must be installed with appropriate access and physical separation between Transition Vaults.
-The Prebuild must include the HDD conduit installation from the Transition Vaults out to the cofferdams where the future cable installation will proceed via jet plow.
-This physical separation will require independent directional drilling for each circuit as part of the Prebuild installation to prevent impacts from adjacent Qualified Projects during normal and emergency O&M activities.
-Future Qualified Projects utilizing the Prebuild Infrastructure will be required to pull their respective HVDC cables through the allocated Prebuild conduits and Transition Vaults at landfall from the cable installed in the seabed by each Qualified Project.
+The Prebuild must include the HDD Conduit installation from the Transition Vaults out to the cofferdams where the future cable installation will proceed via jet plow.6 Reliability considerations will require independent HDD bores for each Circuit as part of the Prebuild installation to prevent impacts from adjacent Qualified Projects during normal and emergency O&M activities.
+Future Qualified Projects utilizing the Prebuild Infrastructure will be required to pull their respective HVDC cables through the allocated Prebuild Conduits and Transition Vaults at landfall, so that they extend from the cable installed in the seabed by each Qualified Project through the Transition Vaults, and continue through the Prebuild Infrastructure to the LCS.